Active vs. Passive Investing: Which Is Best?

 There are two main ways to invest in the stock market: active investing and passive investing.

-While active investments require research, active market participation, and a keen eye for market moves, passive investments just follow the movements of the market.
+Active investments require research, active market participation, and a keen eye for market moves.
+Passive investments just follow the movements of the market.

 What Is Active Investing?

-To be active in your investing strategy, start by choosing your investments.
-This may include picking individual stocks, funds, or other securities to invest in, analyzing their performance, and aiming to buy low and sell high to earn outsized returns.
+Being an active investor includes picking individual stocks, funds, or other securities to invest in, analyzing their performance, and aiming to buy low and sell high.

-To be an active manager of your own trading strategy requires constant attention to the details of your investments.
-Market volatility can lead to portfolio losses; careful risk management is crucial to prevent significant losses over the long term.
-And even with teams in place and professionals at the helm, most active funds cannot outperform their market benchmark over the long term.
+Active investing requires constant attention to your portfolio.
+Market volatility can lead to losses, and even with professionals at the helm, most active funds can't outperform their market benchmark over the long term.

 Based on a study by Dalbar in 2016, over 15 years (2001 to 2015), individual investors who took an active investing approach averaged a 4.67% annual return, while the S&P 500 index averaged 8.19% annual returns over that same period.

-For those who do want to trade actively, it's a good idea to keep the bulk of their wealth in passive funds and use “play money” for individual stock investing.
+This is why most people should avoid active investing for long-term goals.
+If you do want to trade actively, keep the bulk of your wealth in passive funds and use “play money” for individual stock investing.

 What Is Passive Investing?